itsgreatness/smashpass/README.md

 # O</br>---------</br>O
 # why i made this
-oversimplified : it was a dare</br>
+oversimplified : it was a dare
-long story short : sMaSh Or PaSs
 # why i agreed
 the heavens know